Is Grace greater than Sin?

 The "Ghosts" in the title are the shadows of the people who had left her group, and the lady who sees the ghosts is seeing what she wants to see - a large group of followers - not what is there, nobody.

-The title of this post comes from a line from one of my favorite songs by Jimmy Swaggart; the line says "If I falter, who cares, none but you, Lord."
+The title of this post comes from a line from one of my favorite songs by Jimmy Swaggart; the line says "If I falter, I wonder who will care, none but you, Lord."

 That is how I feel about my writing, Okay, the blog has on average 100 readers a day, but when you consider all the links on Google, Twitter, and Facebook, the number is pitifully low, and who would care if I stopped blogging?